-Sources of financial assistance available to students attending Thomas Aquinas College include Pell Grants, California State Scholarships (Cal Grants), local and national scholarships, Direct Student Loans, Canada Student Loans, and Veterans Administration benefits.
+Sources of financial assistance available to students attending Thomas Aquinas College include Pell Grants, California State Scholarships (Cal Grants), local and national scholarships, Direct Subsidized and Unsubsidized Loans, Canada Student Loans, and Veterans Administration benefits.

 Since the College receives no federal campus-based funds or contracts, some federal aid that is normally available to college students elsewhere is not available to those who attend Thomas Aquinas College.
 The College does, however, have its own aid program that is funded through contributions made by benefactors of the College.
 This program includes Service Scholarships (work-study) and grants.